 - China’s Precedent Provides Important Lessons.
-India’s development phases closely follow those undergone by China, a country that India is trailing by approximately ten years in terms of development, China having crossed the US$3tn GDP mark in 2006.
+India’s development phases closely follow those undergone by China, a country that India is trailing by approximately ten years in terms of development, By now, the political capital has accepted Modi as the boss man.
+By contrast, the financial capital of Mumbai is anxious about further centralization of power.
+He’s already being referred to as India’s Xi Jinping.
+China having crossed the US$3tn GDP mark in 2006.
 That year was the departure point of an economic boom that led to China’s GDP expanding to US$8tn in less than a decade, despite the macro-economic shocks of the global financial crisis.
 India’s economy is similarly poised today and is also due to scale to US$8tn within a decade, and its leaders should look at China’s own policy priorities of the past decade to chart the country’s path in terms of economic policy, trade and investment and broader international relations.

 - India’s Rise Will be Different, and a Democracy Can be a Huge Advantage.
 The domestic and global context of India’s development in the coming decade of course will be very different from the one that China’s was operating under.
 Politically, India and China exercise very different levels of control over their respective economies, but Mr Modi, during NDA I, demonstrated that in the space of only five years, it is possible to push through reforms at a scale and scope nearly unprecedented for complex democracies: mass financial inclusion, demonetisation, unification of state taxes, bankruptcy law and a nationwide critical healthcare scheme.